Joe Crail: Military service

 During the Spanish–American War, Crail enlisted as a private in the Twelfth Company, United States Volunteer Signal Corps.
 He was promoted to corporal and served in the American Army of Occupation in Cuba until its withdrawal.

 Career

 He studied law at the Iowa College of Law and was admitted to the bar in 1903, commencing practice in his native Fairfield.

 In 1912 he was an unsuccessful candidate for Congress from the district that included Fairfield, running as a member of the Progressive Party.

 Congress

 Crail moved to California in 1913, settled in Los Angeles, and practiced law until elected to Congress.
 He served as chairman of the Republican State central committee for southern California, 1918–20.
-He was elected as a Republican to the Seventieth, Seventy-first, and Seventy-second Congresses (March 4, 1927 – March 3, 1933).
+He was elected as a Republican to the Seventieth, Seventy-first, and Seventy-second Congresses (March 4, 1927 – March 3, 1933), representing California's 10th congressional district.

 He did not seek renomination in 1932, but was unsuccessful for the nomination for United States Senator.